ikt32/GTAVManualTransmission/doc/README.md

 pedal.
 Depending on your settings, you might or might not need to operate the clutch to get moving.

+All of this can feel unnatural if done on a controller or keyboard, but should feel perfectly normal like a normal car when you use a wheel.

 #### Wheel-specific
 Additional functionality is available for vehicles, like operating the lights, horn, blinkers et cetera from the wheel.
 Refer to the `settings_wheel.ini` section for